Wendy Chamberlain

 Wendy Anne Chamberlain (born 20 December 1976) is a British politician who has been the Member of Parliament (MP) for North East Fife since 2019.
-She has served as Deputy Leader of the Scottish Liberal Democrats since 2021.
+A member of the Scottish Liberal Democrats, she has served as Deputy Leader since 2021.

 Chamberlain is the Chief Whip of the Liberal Democrats, the first woman to hold the post.
 She previously served as the Liberal Democrat Spokesperson for Work and Pensions to September 2024, the Liberal Democrat Spokesperson for Northern Ireland and International Development from January 2020 to September 2020, and as the Spokesperson for Scotland and Wales to July 2022.
 She sat on the Scottish Affairs Select Committee in the 2019 to 2024 parliament.
 She is currently the chair of the APPGs for Ending the Need for Food Banks, Afghan Women and Girls, Scotch Whisky, and PANS PANDAS.

 Early life and career

 Wendy Chamberlain was born on 20 December 1976 in Greenock, the older of two daughters.
 She studied English at the University of Edinburgh, and was a member of the Edinburgh University Footlights, a student-run musical-theatre group, and performed in a show with the group at the Edinburgh Festival Fringe.
 The daughter of a police officer, after finishing university she joined the police force.
 During her twelve years as a police officer, Chamberlain worked for the Association of Chief Police Officers in Scotland and the Scottish Police College.

 After leaving the police, Chamberlain worked as a Communications Lecturer at Fife College, before becoming a Training Manager for the Scottish Resettlement Centre, a Ministry of Defence contractor in Rosyth, and then a Capability Manager for British multinational alcoholic beverages company, Diageo.
 While working in the private sector, Chamberlain was a Member of the Chartered Management Institute and an Associate Member of the Chartered Institute of Personnel and Development.
 In 2017, Chamberlain became a member of the board of the Camanachd Association, the world governing body of the Scottish sport of shinty, becoming the first female director of the Association.